Hungerford: In literature

-Hungerford is one of two places which arguably meet the criteria for Kennetbridge in Thomas Hardy's novel Jude the Obscure, being "a thriving town not more than a dozen miles south of Marygreen" (Fawley) and is between Melchester (Salisbury) and Christminster (Oxford).
-The main road (A338) from Oxford to Salisbury runs through Hungerford.
+Hungerford is one of two places which arguably meet the criteria for Kennetbridge in Thomas Hardy's novel Jude the Obscure, being "a thriving town not more than a dozen miles south of Marygreen" (Fawley), and is between Melchester (Salisbury) and Christminster (Oxford).
+The main A338 road from Oxford to Salisbury runs through Hungerford.
 The other contender is the larger town of Newbury.